 Hint: You can repeat the complete stimulus protocol that is assigned to a trigger continuously by using the Continuous Mode setting.
 Continuous mode can be activated in the main window or under Trigger Settings.
 The STG has then to be stopped manually by the user.
 You can use this feature regardless whether you use an external trigger input or not.
-When you press the Start button, this is considered as if all trigger inputs were active.
+When you press the Start button, this is considered as if all four trigger inputs were active.
 When you use Continuous Mode, the repeats entered in the Trigger Settings dialog box are disabled.

-On the STG menu, click Trigger Settings.
+- 1. On the STG menu, click Trigger Settings. - 2.
 Enter the number of repeats for each trigger separately.
 0 repeats the output signals continuously.

-In the following example, the stimuli on output channels 1 and 2 triggered by Trigger 1 are repeated three times after the trigger event, each time accompanied by the Sync Out 1 output.
-All other stimuli are applied once after their respective trigger event.
+In the following example, the stimuli on output channels 1, 2, 4, 5 and channel 7 and 8, that are all triggered by Trigger 1, are repeated five times after the trigger event, each time accompanied by the Sync Out 1 output.